JDani569/10Days-of-Python_A-Challenge-A-Day/README.md

 ## Task 2
 ### You work for a school and your boss wants to know how many female and male students are enrolled in the school.
 The school has saved the students in a list.
 Your task is to write a code that will count how many males and females are in the list.

+# Day 6
+## Task 1
+### Write a function called user_name that generates a username from the user’s email.
+The code should ask the user to input an
+# email and the code should return everything before the @ sign
+# as their user name.
+For example, if someone enters
+# ben@gmail.com, the code should return ben as their user
+# name.